 Healthy marshmallows make the perfect after-school snack, especially when you make them yourself, taking into account your own family’s health needs.
 They can be made even better when herbs are added.
 Make your back-to-school snack a nutritious, health-supporting treat, that kids will ask for s’more.

 First of all, healthy homemade marshmallows are plush, chewy, and sweet.
 Not starchy-tasteless and cardboardy.
-They contain healthy amounts of collagen supporting gelatin (from grassfed beef), as well as nutritious, mineral rich honey.
-While the honey is cooked so you loose the enzymes found in raw honey, there is still a healthy amount of vitamins and minerals left after cooking the honey.
+They contain healthy amounts of collagen supporting gelatin (from grass-fed beef), as well as nutritious, mineral-rich honey.
+While the honey is cooked so you lose the enzymes found in raw honey, there is still a healthy amount of vitamins and minerals left after cooking the honey.

 These homemade marshmallows are free of genetically modified ingredients, gluten, soy, corn, dairy, peanuts, and tree nuts, common allergens that you have to avoid when sending snacks to school.